thinkcompany/think_dev-standards/development-standards/seo.md

 ###robots.txt

 This is a text file that lives in the web root of the site and instructs a web crawler about which pages that it should not index.
-Ensure that experimental or testing pages have an entry in robots.txt.
+Ensure that experimental or testing pages have an entry in `robots.txt`.

 Example:
 ```html